oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 4. You see that all of the data is now encrypted and no longer visible!

-## Task 6: Encrypt All New Tablespaces
+## Task 5: Automatically Encrypt New Tablespaces

 1. First, check the existing initialization parameters